apache/buildstream-site/content/pages/faq.md

 U.2.- Which BuildStream version should I try?

-New users should get what the [installation guide](install.html) recommends, which might depends on their platform.
+New users should get what the [installation guide]({filename}installation.md) recommends, which may be dependant on their platform.

-For users requiring the last features, install the latest release version from source.
-For contributors, or those wanting to test coming up features, use the last development snapshot.
-See the [releases](releases.html).
+For users requiring the latest features, install the latest release version from source.
+For contributors, or those wanting to test coming up features, use the latest development snapshot.
+See the [releases](release.html).

 U.3.- How do I install BuildStream?